TejasDeveloper-analyst/Elevate_labs/DAY_7/README.md

-# 📊 Task 7: Sales Summary using SQLite and Python
+# Sales Summary using SQLite and Python

 ## Internship: Data Analyst Role at Elevate Labs